SCC News

 • Suspicious signatures on checks or other documents;

-• Unusual activity in investment or bank accounts including large, frequent or unexplained withdrawals or transfers between accounts;
+• Unusual activity in investment or bank accounts, including large, frequent or unexplained withdrawals or transfers between accounts;

-• Sudden changes to beneficiary designations or legal or financial documents involving investments, such as power of attorney, wills, trusts, retirement accounts or insurance policies, or suddenly missing documents;
+• Unusual or sudden changes to beneficiary designations or to legal or financial documents involving investments, such as power of attorney, wills, trusts, retirement accounts or insurance policies, or documents which suddenly go missing;

 • Unexplained financial activities, such as the disappearance or “gifting” of assets, valuables or securities;